 At the conclusion of each Program Year, the City is required by HUD to report on its progress toward meeting the goals and objectives of the annual Action Plan and five-year Consolidated Plan.
-The 2016-2017 CAPER covers the Program Year that began July 1, 2016 and ended June 30, 2017.
-Click here for the 2016-2017 CAPER.
+The Draft 2017-2018 CAPER covers the Program Year that began July 1, 2017 and ended June 30, 2018.
+Click here for the Draft 2017-2018 CAPER.

 CDBG, HOME and ESG funds are available as grants or loans to incorporated nonprofit, for-profit, or public organizations serving Irvine residents.
 CDBG, HOME and ESG funds are not available to individuals.
 Applicants must have the financial management and programmatic expertise to successfully develop, design, implement, and monitor the proposed program or project.
 This expertise can be demonstrated through previous experience in successfully developing similar programs or projects, either by the organization or key staff within the organization.
 Applicants must also be in good standing with and able to meet all federal, State of California, and City of Irvine requirements to in these programs.
 Applications are solicited annually from local organizations to provide services for youth, seniors, special needs, homeless, or other qualified low and moderate-income Irvine residents.
 Applications are also solicited annually for affordable housing or other eligible capital project proposals.